pank4j/pank4j.github.com/_posts/2013-11-03-dirty-harry-hacking-for-free-drinks-in-singapore.markdown

 <center><img src="/public/win240x360.png" /></center>
 <p></p>

 ## The 'luck factor'

-<cite>"... you've got to ask yourself one question: "Do I feel lucky?"
-Well, do ya, punk?"</cite>

 The app communicates with ``www.exhost.se`` over HTTP.
 When started, the first thing the app does is to define the "luck factor" of the user, by downloading an XML file containing probabilities of various prizes.
 The probabilities are set in way such that 52% of the time a spin would yield 'Better Luck Next Time'.